Home Pest Library Ants Odorous House Ants

 Why Odorous House Ants Score 2 of 3 on Persistence Risk

-How Odorous House Ants Persist
+How Odorous House Ant Infestations Persist

 Multi-queen colonies establish satellite nests in wall voids and maintain year-round indoor pressure.
 The colony never needs to go outdoors once a satellite is established inside the structure.
 Repellent product use splits the colony into new satellite nests rather than eliminating it, expanding the infestation footprint with each application.
-Even after successful interior treatment, outdoor primary colonies near the foundation continue to resupply the structure with scouts.
+Even after successful interior treatment, outdoor primary colonies near the foundation continuously resupply the structure with scouts.

 Persistence Risk